-Situated in Abu Dhabi’s garden city of Al Ain, about an hour and a half away from the capital, this oasis combines a lush palm oasis with indigenous trees, traditional ‘falaj’ irrigation and 300-year-old buildings, Al Jimi Oasis in Al Ain will take visitors back in time and offer some incredible photo opportunities.
-The oasis sits in an agricultural area with a thick cover of palm trees, which also contains mosques and heavily fortified houses that speaks to the agricultural and administrative importance of the oasis from the early 1700s onward.
+Situated in Abu Dhabi’s garden city of Al Ain, about an hour and a half away from the capital, this oasis combines a lush palm oasis with indigenous trees, traditional falaj irrigation system and 300-year-old buildings, promising to take you back in time and offer some incredible photo opportunities.
+The oasis sits in an agricultural area with a thick cover of palm trees and is also home to mosques and heavily fortified houses that speak to the agricultural and administrative importance of the oasis from the early 1700s onwards.

 There are more than a dozen restored buildings in the oasis, including forts and watchtowers that were built in part to protect the falaj, which primarily uses below-ground canals to bring water from distant aquifers to the oasis’s palm plantations, fields and gardens.
 The oasis sits in a sunken basin that is divided into a series of palm gardens.
 In addition to palm trees, fruit trees grow under the palm canopy, with native trees like sidr and ghaf cultivated for medicinal properties.
 In the past, fields around the outer edge of the oasis were used for winter cereal crops, and beyond that was a zone for animals to forage.

 Located to the south of Al Jimi Oasis is the round Al Jimi Watchtower, built by Sheikh Ahmad Bin Hilal Al Dhaheri in the second half of the 19th century.
 The tower is approximately six metres in diameter and 14 metres tall, gradually narrowing towards the top.
-There are no windows on the ground floor, and the tower is accessed only from a single narrow doorway.
+There are no windows on the ground floor and the tower is accessed only from a single narrow doorway.
 It served to protect the ‘shareea of the falaj’, the point where the water supply comes to the surface and is accessed for drinking and irrigation.